 San Francisco, where the college is ideally located, is known as a leader in innovation and personal freedom.
 It is famous for restaurants and food trends.
 Tourists and locals can choose among thousands of places to eat, making it a favorite destination for those who want to experience its flourishing food scene.

-Bakersfield College is considered one of the country’s oldest community colleges that have continually operated since it was founded in 1913.
+Bakersfield College is considered one of the country’s oldest community colleges that has continually operated since it was founded in 1913.
 It has always remained committed to serving its diverse communities through various degree and certificate programs.
-Students starting a career in the foodservice industry in California will find the college’s culinary arts program an ideal choice.
+Students starting a career in the food service industry in California will find the college’s culinary arts program an ideal choice.